ivanmanan/jumblexplore/README.md

 * Map coordinates should be saved per user
 * Registration -- user accounts must have their passwords hashed;
   must prevent having duplicate usernames and emails registered
-* Be able to search for user
+* Be able to search for user by username
 * Generate paths between each destination sorted by time
 * Install web security features e.g. Prevent SQL injections on sign in forms